Lizz3108/holbertonschool-printf/README.md

 ## Challenges

-Some of the challenge we faced creating project were trying to make out _printf() function break and figure a solution for the problem.
-In addiction, try creating a function with the little information that it was given to us.
-This helps us develop critical thinking and emphasize collaboration.
-Creating the function for the conversion of intergers.
+Some of the challenges we faced while creating this function were trying to make the function _printf() break and figure out a solution for the problem.
+In addition the cration of the function that printed interger.
+Trying to create a function with the little information that was given to us proved to be a challenge as well.
+This helps us to develop critical thinking and emphasize collaboration.

 ## Reference
 This function work similar to ![printf(3)](https://man7.org/linux/man-pages/man3/printf.3.html).